Before you start

 Scene composition by content type:

-upload_file+check_uploads, place the image, then keyframe attention: a zoom toward the relevant region, a traveling highlight rectangle, or a callout that pops in on the key phrase of the narration. - Step without a screenshot → kinetic typography carrying the step's action words
+- Step with a screenshot available → upload the image, wait for processing, place it, then keyframe attention: a zoom toward the relevant region, a traveling highlight rectangle, or a callout that pops in on the key phrase of the narration.

-animation_settingpresets:masked_reveal,slide,typewriter;apply_to_unit: 'word'for emphasis beats), plus simple keyframed shapes (a rectangle standing in for a panel, a progress bar growing, a toggle flipping).
-Do NOT mock up the product's actual UI from imagination — abstract shapes, not fake screenshots. - Conceptual idea (non-UI) → consider
+- Step without a screenshot → kinetic typography carrying the step's action words (masked reveals, slides, typewriter effects; word-level reveals for emphasis beats), plus simple keyframed shapes (a rectangle standing in for a panel, a progress bar growing, a toggle flipping).
+Do NOT mock up the product's actual UI from imagination - abstract shapes, not fake screenshots.

-generate_media(kind='animation')for a mechanism or chart, but only if a few keyframed rectangles genuinely can't carry it.
-Boxed, not full-canvas, when the scene also has text. - Lists in the article → reveal items one at a time synced to the voice, swapping or dimming previous items — never a static bullet wall.
+- Lists in the article → reveal items one at a time synced to the voice, swapping or dimming previous items - never a static bullet wall.

 5. Narrate and sync

-If the source was a Clueso article and the user wants the video embedded alongside it,
+If the source was a Clueso article and the user wants the video embedded alongside it, offer to attach the export to the article.

 Fallbacks